 I love music with a passion; it is life, and I plan on making it an active part of mine, even if that means simply continuing to write about it and go to a positively prodigious amount shows.
 I don't discriminate by genre and have never been able to hone in on a single type of music to pursue creatively.
 If anything, music production is probably the route for me, since I'd be able to work in a variety of genres.
 I'm a scene bandit, and everyone who makes and supports good music is part of the same scene.

-Listening to shitty music because someone told you it's cool (eat a dick, Pitchfork) doesn't make you an ironic uber-hipster, it makes you retarded.
+Listening to shitty music because someone told you it's cool doesn't make you an ironic uber-hipster, it makes you retarded.
 I absolutely don't care who takes offense with that.
 I'd rather listen to Gilbert Gottfried rake a car alarm across a blackboard, then shove the whole thing up the butt of a screaming cat.
 Like any art form, music is incredibly personal, but there absolutely exist vast swaths of aural "stimulation" that are objectively capitalistic horseshit.
-If you're listening that sort thing (or all too often subjecting every hapless soul within earshot to it) as a fashion statement, then you've failed.
+If you're listening that sort thing (or all too often subjecting every hapless soul within earshot to it) as a fashion statement, not because you derive sincere pleasure from it, then you've failed.
 Also, clubbing is for douchebags; shows are for people who know how to live.

 I enjoy ufology, cryptozoology and other fortean fields often consigned to the "pseudoscience" academic waste bin.
 Some day, I'd like to publicly try to take some of the stigma and taboo out of these subjects.
 There's a lot more to the universe than we perceive and understand, and we need smart people thinking about these things.
 If you disagree, then you're a philistine and you should wear more tinfoil.
 I'm neither a staunch, skeptical jerkoff, nor a card-carrying member of the "I want to believe" club; balanced skepticism and a scientific mindset is the right way to approach these things.